trejkev/slam_auto_calibrator/README.md

-# SLAM Automatic Calibrator
+# SLAM Automated Calibrator using Genetic Algorithms vis DEAP

-This ROS node can perform automated external calibration of a SLAM algorithm's map accuracy, being managed by a set of robots collaborating between them, or a single robot (it will depend on the .launch files setup), and using the humongous power that Bayesian optimization provides.
+This ROS node can perform automated external calibration of a SLAM algorithm's map accuracy, being managed by a set of robots collaborating between them, or a single robot (it will depend on the .launch files setup), and using the humongous power that Genetic Algorithms provide.
+It makes use of DEAP library, with the eaSimple method, which implements a simple but powerful genetic algorithm.

 An output example can be seen in the figure below, where we made a simulated arena with 3  TurtleBot3 robots (left side figure), started with default parameters to show their resulting map (central figure), and ended with a set of parameters that hugely optimized the resulting map (right side figure) in a relatively short number of optimization trials, compared to a full-factorial experiment, that may be required to configure the algorithm in discrete and limited parameters steps.